Mold Types

 Mold Colonies

 Molds (also spelled “moulds”) are simple, microscopic organisms that can grow virtually anywhere, both inside buildings and outdoors.
 Mold colonies can grow inside damp or wet building structures.
-Mold spores are a common component of household and workplace dust.
+And mold spores are a common component of household and workplace dust.

 Absidia